KxSystems/docs/docs/ml/automl/userguide/index.md

 -   `tab` is unkeyed tabular data from which the models will be created
 -   `tgt` is the target vector
--   `ftype` type of feature extraction being completed as a symbol (`fresh/`normal)
+-   `ftype` type of feature extraction being completed as a symbol (``` `fresh/`normal```)
--   `ptype` type of problem regression/class as a symbol (`reg/`class)
+-   `ptype` type of problem regression/class as a symbol (``` `reg/`class ```)
 -   `dict` is one of `::` for default behaviour, a kdb+ dictionary or path to a user defined flat file for modifying default parameters.

 Default return/saved items from an individual run:

-1. The best model, saved as a hdf5 file, or pickled byte object.
+1. The best model, saved as a hdf5 file, or "pickled" byte object.
 2. A saved report indicating the procedure taken and scores achieved.
 3. A saved binary encoded dictionary denoting the procedure to be taken for reproducing results or running on new data.
 4. Results from each step of the pipeline published to console.

 !!!Note
-	The following example displays the implementation of the function `.aml.run` in a regression task for a non-time series task.
-Data and implementation code is provided for other problem types however for brevity output is not displayed in full.
+	The following example displays the implementation of the function `.aml.run` in a regression task for a non-time series application.
+Data and implementation code is provided for other problem types however for brevity output is only displayed in full for one example.

 ```q
 // Non time-series example table